History, Cases, Deaths, and Vaccination Rates

 Varicella (chickenpox), according to the CDC, is “a very contagious disease caused by the varicella-zoster virus (VZV).
 It causes a blister-like rash, itching, tiredness, and fever.”

-As of Aug.
-18, 2014, the CDC recommends that children receive the first dose of the varicella vaccination between 12 and 18 months of age.
+The CDC recommends that children receive the first dose of the varicella vaccination between 12 and 18 months of age.